nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221007043646/README.md

     - and extremely convenient for processing any output text
 - unix join command (for relational data)
 - python for exploration algorithms
+- be careful not to "take work home with you"

 ` zet/20221007043646/README.md `